cookies-xor-cream/HugoTest/content/posts/poetry/testing/a_mother_briefly.md

 date: 2023-03-03
 ---

-"Should I be glad it went this way?
+*"Should I be glad it went this way?*
-I could never raise a kid alone,
+*I could never raise a kid alone,*
-I know that's something I shouldn't say,
+*I know that's something I shouldn't say,*
-But I've been humming out her favourite tone".
+*but I've been humming all her favourite tones".*

-I told her that she already had,
-She shook her head and stroked her palm,
+I told her that she already had, she shook her head and stroked her palm,
-"That's not a dymanic that we should've had",
-As I watched her struggle to stay calm.
+*"That's not a dymanic that we should've had",* and I watched her struggle to stay calm.

-"I just couldn't say no to seeing,
+*"I just couldn't say no to seeing,*
-The idiot child crawl to my doorstep,
+*the idiot child crawl to my doorstep,*
-He found the way and he stepped through,
+*he found the way and he stepped through,*
-I never knew how to close the set,
+*I never knew how to close the set,*
-How to finally be through with you".
+*how to finally be through with you".*

 I said you kept me dying,
-All those months,
+all those months,
-Asked her, isn't that
+asked her, if this isn't
-What a family does?
+what a family does?

-"There's much more,
+*"There's much more,*
-You wouldn't know,
+*you wouldn't know,*
-Or did things get better,
+*or did things get better,*
-Back at home?"
+*back at home?"*

-I shut my mouth, I couldn't say,
-How I felt about the gap,
-That took her a decade away,
-That gave us reason to stay at bay.
+I shut my mouth, I couldn't say, how I felt about the gap, that took from us a decade away, that gave us reason to stay at bay.

-Instead, I set to calm her nerves,
-Detangle history, and its seamed ends,
-But what real purpose does that serve?
+Instead, I set to calm her nerves, detangle history, and its seamed ends, but what real purpose does that serve?
 Does it absent the discourse we never sent?

 I said I'm a seance, Amber,
-A medium for lonely ghosts,
+a medium for lonely ghosts,
-Do you still hear her timbre,
+do you still hear her timbre,
-When you listen to my voice?
+when you listen to my voice?

 She started crying,
-And sprung a leak,
+and sprung a leak,
-So I kept the time,
+so I kept the time,
-And held her,
+and held her tightly,
-As she weeped
+as she weeped

-I told myself 'stay close',
-For distance might offend.
-Don't check your watch,
-Don't count the seconds
-Unill this thing can end.
+I told myself **'stay close',** for distance might offend. don't check your watch, don't count the seconds until this thing can end.

 But the only thing,
-That could offend,
+that could offend,
-Was the thought that I
+was the thought that I
-Thought of only me.
+thought of only me.

 That I wasn't doing this
-For my 'friend'.
+for my 'friend'.